 The Best Way to Quickly Flush 99% of Bathroom Yuck

 Classrooms aren’t the only places inside schools where exponential quantities of bacteria and other microorganisms multiply.

 Another location?
-Bathrooms—something a magnet school in New England found out after it installed antimicrobial lighting fixtures inside an actively used pre-kindergarten bathroom to reduce germs and surface bioburden.
+Bathrooms—something the Capitol Region Education Council in Hartford, Connecticut, reportedly discovered after it installed antimicrobial lighting fixtures inside an actively used pre-kindergarten bathroom to reduce germs and surface bioburden.

-After taking samples from three different surfaces for 10 days before installation, researchers took samples from the same locations for four days during the fourth week after installation and for six days during the fifth week after installation.
+After taking samples from three different surfaces—upper sink, lower sink and a toilet—for 10 days before installation, researchers took samples from the same locations for four days during the fourth week after installation and for six days during the fifth week after installation.

 A Simple Guide on Where to Start on Cleaner Lighting

 The average person encounters more than 60,000 types of bacteria daily, a tally that reportedly includes antibiotic-resistant bacteria that kills about 700,000 annually and will, according to forecasts, contribute to more than 10 million deaths by 2050.

 No wonder workplaces, including commercial offices, hospitality settings and health care environments, are seeking fresh, creative ways and insight on how to get started on their sterilization efforts before the cleaning crew arrives.

 Clean, antimicrobial LED lighting flashes a revolutionary, high-tech way to do that—morning, noon and night.

 To learn more about how clean LED lighting is at the front lines in the fight to combat illness, read: “How Antimicrobial Lighting Technology Helps Create a Cleaner Hotel Environment.”